nsmirosh/Interactive-Android-Concepts/README.md

 # Android Concepts Examples

-Welcome to this comprehensive collection of code samples and demonstrations focusing on Android development, specifically Jetpack Compose and Kotlin coroutines.
+This is my collection of  code samples and demonstrations focusing on Android development, specifically Jetpack Compose and Kotlin coroutines.
 This repository is designed to illustrate both correct and incorrect usage of various Android development concepts.

 ## Contents
 1. [Coroutines Examples](#coroutines-examples)